ArnaudCadas/DynamicMatchingModel/README.md

 Policies.py contains all the different policies implemented such as MaxWeight, Threshold-type policies, hMWT, Random, etc...

-testPolicies.ipynb is a notebook where we compare the performance of various policies.
+TestPolicies.ipynb is a notebook where we compare the performance of various policies.